 Duff, Andrews, Whelan, McGeady

-Vicente del Bosque has come under criticism for his decision not to field a recognized striker in the opening match against Italy, which left Spain without a focal point to channel its attacks.
+Vicente del Bosque has come under criticism for his decision not to field a recognised striker in the opening match against Italy, which left Spain without a focal point to channel their attacks.

 It is likely the Spaniard will opt to play with a forward in the central role against Ireland, with Fernando Torres in line to be given the nod ahead of Alvaro Negredo and Fernando Llorente, despite missing two good chances to defeat the Azzurri after coming off the bench on Sunday.